awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Modify.md

 1. Sign in to the AWS Management Console and open the ElastiCache console at [ https://console\.aws\.amazon\.com/elasticache/](https://console.aws.amazon.com/elasticache/)\.

-1. From the list in the upper\-right corner, choose the AWS Region where the cluster you want to modify is located\.
+1. From the list in the upper\-right corner, choose the AWS Region where the cluster that you want to modify is located\.

-1. In the navigation pane, choose the engine running on the cluster you want to modify\.
+1. In the navigation pane, choose the engine running on the cluster that you want to modify\.

    A list of the chosen engine's clusters appears\.

-1. In the list of clusters, choose the name of the cluster, not the box to the left of the cluster's name, you want to modify\.
+1. In the list of clusters, for the cluster that you want to modify, choose its name\.

 1. Choose **Modify**\.

    The **Modify Cluster** window appears\.

-1. In the **Modify Cluster** window, make the modification\(s\) you want\.
+1. In the **Modify Cluster** window, make the modifications that you want\.
 **Important**
 You can upgrade to newer engine versions\.
 For more information on doing so, see [Upgrading Engine Versions](VersionManagement.md)\.
 However, you can't downgrade to older engine versions except by deleting the existing cluster and creating it again\.